-The applications referred to in Article 44 are to be submitted to the chief registrar (greffier en chef) of the regional court (tribunal de grande instance) (Articles 509(1) and 509(2) of the Code of Civil Procedure (code de procédure civile)) where they relate to a court decision or court settlement, and to the president of the Association of Notaries (chambre des notaires), or his or her replacement in case of absence or incapacity, if they relate to an authentic instrument (Article 509-3 of the Code of Civil Procedure).
+The applications referred to in Article 44 are to be submitted to the chief registrar (greffier en chef) of the court (tribunal judiciaire) (Articles 509-1 and 509-2 of the Code of Civil Procedure (Code de procédure civile)) where they relate to a court decision or court settlement, and to the president of the Association of Notaries (chambre des notaires), or his or her replacement in case of absence or incapacity, if they relate to an authentic instrument (Article 509-3 of the Code of Civil Procedure).

 The grounds for an appeal on a point of law may differ (ruling contravening the law, misuse of power, lack of jurisdiction, lack of legal basis, lack of legal grounds, conflicting judgments, etc.), but in each case the court limits itself to a review of the application of the law.
-This means that the Court of Cassation checks that the ruling did not contravene the law or disregard the rule of law, but does not examine the facts of the case.
+This means that the Court of Cassation checks that the ruling did not contravene the law or disregard the rule of law but does not examine the facts of the case.

 Cour de cassation

 5 quai de l’Horloge